 (f) the Directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.

-i) Extract of Annual Return:
+i) Annual Return:

 ii) Number of Board Meetings:

-The Board of Directors met four times during the year 2016-2017.
+The Board of Directors met four times during the year 2018-2019.
 The details of theboard meetings and the attendance of the Directors are provided in the CorporateGovernance Report.

 iii) Changes in Share Capital:

-iv) Composition of Audit Committee:
+iv) Audit Committee:

-The Board has constituted the Audit Committee which comprises of Sri R. Surender Reddyas the Chairman and Sri R.S.Agarwal Sri Navrang Lal Tibrewal and Sri A. Mallikarjun asthe members.
+The Board has constituted the Audit Committee which comprises of Sri R. Surender Reddyas the Chairman and Sri R.S.Agarwal Sri Navrang Lal Tibrewal and Sri V.V.S.Ravindra asthe members.
 More details on the committee are given in the Corporate Governance Report.

 v) Related Party Transactions:

-All the related party transactions are entered into on arms length basis and are incompliance with the applicable provisions of the Companies Act 2013 and the ListingRegulations.
+All the related party transactions are entered into on arm's length basis and are incompliance with the applicable provisions of the Companies Act 2013 and the ListingRegulations.

-All Related Party Transactions are presented to the Audit Committee and the Board.
-Omnibusapproval is obtained for the transactions which are foreseeable and repetitive in nature.A statement of all related party transactions is presented before the Audit Committee andthe Board on a quarterly basis specifying the nature value and terms andconditions of the transactions.
-The Related Party Transactions Policy as approved by theBoard is uploaded on the companys website at the web link: http://www.suryalakshmi.com/policyonrelated.html
+There are no materially significant related party transactions made by the company withPromoters Directors or Key Managerial Personnel etc. which may have potential conflictwith the interest of the company at large.
+Thus disclosure in Form AOC-2 is not required.All Related Party Transactions are presented to the Audit Committee and the Board.
+Omnibusapproval is obtained for the transactions which are foreseeable and repetitive in nature.A statement of all related party transactions is presented before the Audit Committee andthe Board on a quarterly basis specifying the nature value and terms and conditions ofthe transactions.
+The Related Party Transactions Policy as approved by the Board isuploaded on the company's website at the web link: http://www.suryalakshmi.com/policyonrelated.html

-vi) No Loans/Guarantees / Investments under Section 186 of the Companies Act 2013have been made during the year.
+vii) No Loans/Guarantees / Investments under Section 186 of the Companies Act 2013have been made during the year.

-The Company has complied with the corporate governance requirements under the Companies Act 2013 and asstipulated under the Listing Regulations.
-A separate section on corporate governance underthe Listing Regulations along with a certificate from the auditors confirming thecompliance is annexed and forms part of the Annual Report (Annexure - 2).
+As per the latest Listing Regulations on Corporate Governance Management Discussionand Analysis Report forms part of the Annual Report (Annexure - 6).
+The Company hascomplied with the corporate governance requirements under the Companies Act 2013 and asstipulated under the Listing Regulations.
+A separate section on corporate governance underthe Listing Regulations along with a certificate from the auditors confirming thecompliance is annexed and forms part of the Annual Report (Annexure - 1).